katspaugh/wavesurfer.js/README.md

 ---

 * **Q**: There is a mismatch between my audio and the waveform.
+How do I fix it?
-* **A**: If you're using a VBR (variable bit rate) mp3 file, there might be a mismatch between the audio and the waveform.
+* **A**: If you're using a VBR (variable bit rate) audio file, there might be a mismatch between the audio and the waveform.
 This can be fixed by converting your file to CBR (constant bit rate).
 See [this issue](https://github.com/katspaugh/wavesurfer.js/issues/2890#issuecomment-1601067822) for details.

 ## Development